 An Associated Press news report coined the term “Dust Bowl” after the Black Sunday dust storm.

 President Franklin D. Roosevelt established a number of measures to help alleviate the plight of poor and displaced farmers.
 He also addressed the environmental degradation that had led to the Dust Bowl in the first place.

 Congress established the Soil Erosion Service and the Prairie States Forestry Project in 1935.
 These programs put local farmers to work planting trees as windbreaks on farms across the Great Plains.
 The Soil Erosion Service, now called the Natural Resources Conservation Service (NRCS) implemented new farming techniques to combat the problem of soil erosion.

 Oklahoma alone lost 440,000 people to migration.
 Many of them, poverty-stricken, traveled west looking for work.
 From 1935 to 1940, roughly 250,000 Oklahoma migrants moved to California.
 A third settled in the state’s agriculturally rich San Joaquin Valley.

 These Dust Bowl refugees were called “Okies.”
 Okies faced discrimination, menial labor and pitiable wages upon reaching California.
 Many of them lived in shantytowns and tents along irrigation ditches.
-“Okie” became a term of disdain used to refer to any poor Dust Bowl migrant, regardless of their state of origin.
+“Okie” soon became a term of disdain used to refer to any poor Dust Bowl migrant, regardless of their state of origin.

 Dust Bowl In Arts And Culture